 Pulau Dayang is located on the western parts of Johor Bahru and is part of an island that also consists of others which include Pulau Pemanggil, Pulau Lang and Pulau Aur.

-This island which has a series of locations offers you the perfect destination for a relaxing vacation with various water sport activities and marine life attractions.
+This island which has a series of locations offers you the perfect destination for a relaxing vacation with various water sport activities.
+It is also one of the best diving destination in Malaysia to see the marine life.

 Dayang Island is a tourist destination location which is well known for scuba diving and snorkeling activities.
 Scuba divers are treated to an array of marine life which are found under the sea.